Striped hyena: Relationships with other predators

 The striped hyena competes with the grey wolf in the Middle East and central Asia.
 In the latter area, a great portion of the hyena's diet stems from wolf-killed carcasses.
 In Israel the striped hyena is dominant over the wolf on a one-to-one basis, though wolves in packs can displace single hyenas from carcasses.
 Both species have been known to share dens on occasion.
 Rarely, striped hyenas have been known to travel with and live amongst wolf packs, with each species doing the other no harm.
 Both predators may benefit from this unusual alliance, as the hyenas have better senses of smell and greater strength, and the wolves may be better at tracking large prey.

 Red foxes may compete with striped hyenas on large carcasses.
 Red foxes may give way to hyenas on unopened carcasses, as the latter's stronger jaws can easily tear open flesh which is too tough for foxes.
 Foxes may harass hyenas, using their smaller size and greater speed to avoid the hyena's attacks.
 Sometimes, foxes seem to deliberately torment hyenas even when there is no food at stake.
 Some foxes may mistime their attacks, and are killed.

 The species frequently scavenges from the kills of felids such as tigers, leopards, cheetahs, and caracals.
 A caracal can drive a subadult hyena from a carcass.
 The hyena usually wins in one-to-one disputes over carcasses with leopards, cheetahs, and tiger cubs, but is dominated by adult tigers.
-In addition, the hyena is sympatric with the Asiatic lion in Gir Forest National Park, and the sloth bear in Balaram Ambaji Wildlife Sanctuary, in the Indian State of Gujarat.
+In addition, the striped hyena is sympatric with the Asiatic lion in Gir Forest National Park, and the sloth bear in Balaram Ambaji Wildlife Sanctuary, in the Indian State of Gujarat.